Journey to the West: First Part

 The first part, which includes chapters 1–7, is a self-contained introduction to the main story.
-It deals entirely with the earlier exploits of Sun Wukong, a monkey born from a stone nourished by the Five Elements, who learns the art of the Tao, 72 polymorphic transformations, combat, and secrets of immortality, and whose guile and force earns him the name Qitian Dasheng (齐天大圣 (齊天大聖)), or "Great Sage Equal to Heaven."
-His powers grow to match the forces of all of the Eastern (Taoist) deities, and the prologue culminates in Sun's rebellion against Heaven, during a time when he garnered a post in the celestial bureaucracy.
+It deals entirely with the earlier exploits of Sun Wukong, a monkey born from a stone nourished by the Five Elements, who learns the art of the Tao, 72 polymorphic transformations, combat, and secrets of immortality, and whose guile and force earns him the name Qitian Dasheng (齐天大圣 (齊天大聖, Great Sage Equal to Heaven)).
+His powers grow to match the forces of all of the Taoist deities, and the prologue culminates in Sun's rebellion against Heaven after growing disillusioned with his post in the celestial bureaucracy.
 Hubris proves his downfall when the Buddha manages to trap him under a mountain, sealing it with a talisman for 500 years.
-His given name loosely means "Monkey Awakened to Emptiness (Śūnyatā)", and appears right away in chapter 13 and becomes Tang Sanzang's first disciple in the journey.
-The most intelligent, the most powerful, and the most violent of the disciples, he is constantly reproved for his violence by Tang Sanzang.
+His given name loosely means "Monkey Awakened to Emptiness (Śūnyatā)" and appears right away in chapter 13 and becomes Tang Sanzang's first srāvaka ("disciple") in the journey.
+The most intelligent, powerful, and violent of the srāvaka, he is constantly reproved for his brutality by Tang Sanzang.
 Ultimately, he can only be controlled by a magic gold ring that Guanyin has placed around his head, which causes him unbearable headaches when Sanzang chants the Ring Tightening Mantra.
-In the story, Wukong is an allegorical representation of the human mind and thought and impulse, and is often nicknamed the "Monkey mind".
+In the story, Wukong is an allegorical representation of the human mind, thought, and impulse, and is often nicknamed the "monkey mind".

 Second Part

 The second part (chapters 8–12) introduces Tang Sanzang through his early biography and the background to his great journey.
-Dismayed that "the land of the South (i.e. Tang China) knows only greed, hedonism, promiscuity, and sins," the Buddha instructs the bodhisattva Avalokiteśvara (Guanyin) to search China for someone to take the Buddhist sutras of "transcendence and persuasion for good will" back.
-Part of this section also relates to how Tang Sanzang becomes a monk (as well as revealing his past life as a disciple of the Buddha named "Golden Cicada" (金蟬子 Jīn Chánzi) and comes about being sent on this pilgrimage by Emperor Taizong, who previously escaped death with the help of an official in the Underworld.
+Dismayed that "the land of the South (i.e., Tang China) knows only greed, hedonism, promiscuity, and sins," the Buddha instructs the Bodhisattva Avalokiteśvara, who is commonly known in China as Guanyin, to search China for someone to take the Buddhist sutras of "transcendence and persuasion for good will" back.
+Part of this section also relates to how Tang Sanzang becomes a monk and comes about being sent on this pilgrimage by Emperor Taizong, who previously escaped death with the help of an official in the Underworld.
+It also reveals his past life as a disciple of the Buddha named "Golden Cicada" (金蟬子 (金蝉子, Jīn Chánzi)).
 In the story, Tang Sanzang is considered an allegorical representation of the human heart.